Fred Donner: Research

 Donner's book The Early Islamic Conquests was published in 1981 by Princeton University Press.
 He has also published a translation of a volume of the history of al-Tabari in 1993.

 In Narratives of Islamic Origins (1998), Donner argues for an early date for the Quranic text.
 He responds in particular to the theory of late canonisation of the Qur'an proposed by John Wansbrough and Yehuda D. Nevo.
 The book attempts to explain how concerns for legitimation in the developing Islamic community shaped the themes that are the focus of Islamic historical writing, particularly the themes of prophecy, community, hegemony, and leadership.

 Donner's book Muhammad and the Believers: At the Origins of Islam, an account of the early years of the spiritual movement that would come to be known as Islam, was published by Harvard University Press in May 2010.
 Donner's main argument is that what came to be called Islam began as a monotheistic "Believers' movement" inaugurated by Muhammad, which included righteous Christians and Jews as well as those monotheists who followed the teachings of the Qur'an.
-Only under the rule of Abd al-Malik ibn Marwan (685-705) did Islam begin to separate from Christians and Jews.
-This argument was first presented at the Late Antiquity and Early Islam workshop in London in 1993, and published in an article.
+Only under the rule of Abd al-Malik ibn Marwan (685–705) did Islam begin to separate from Christians and Jews.
+This argument was first presented at the late antiquity and Early Islam workshop in London in 1993, and published in an article.

 Reception

 Donner's book The Early Islamic Conquests (1981) has been described as "magisterial" and "a major contribution to the understanding of early Islamic history" (International Journal of Middle East Studies).
 It is used as a set text for several university courses.

 Donner's Muhammad and the Believers has been described as "learned and brilliantly original" in a New York Times review.

-On the other hand, orientalist Patricia Crone was critical of the book: she wrote on Tablet that the only direct evidence for Donner's central thesis of an ecumenical early Islam comes from several Quranic verses, while the rest is based on conjecture.
+Orientalist Patricia Crone was critical of the book: she wrote on Tablet that the only direct evidence for Donner's central thesis of an ecumenical early Islam comes from several Quranic verses, while the rest is based on conjecture.
 According to Crone, The New York Times review of Donner's book indicates that his account of a "nice, tolerant, and open" Islam appeals to American liberals, and it may perform a useful role in educating the broader public, but as a scholarly work "it leaves something to be desired".
 Other academic reviews have characterized the book as "provocative and largely convincing" and as "a plausible and compelling, if necessarily somewhat speculative, alternate account of the emergence of Islam".